desmos-labs/primer/phases/phase-1/challenges/refer.md

 You will get **200 Desmos Tokens per successful referral**.
 There is no ceiling for the number of successful referral you can make but there is a cap of 100,000 Desmos Tokens to be rewarded for Phase 1 as a whole.
 Once this cap has been reached, Phase 1 will end immediately.
 So, make sure you grab the chances to make as many referrals as possible!
 :::

-Referring a friend is the way that you have to let people know about Desmos, helping us increase the user base.
-In order to complete this challenge follow this procedure:
+Referral program is a great way for us to go viral with more co-builders like you!
+To create a censorship-resistant social network, we need your help to let more people know about Desmos and increase its user base.
+In order to complete this challenge, please follow this procedure:

 1. Create a fork of this repo inside your private GitHub profile.
    If you do not know how to do it, follow the [GitHub fork guide](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).